IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Media/ColorPicker.md

   3. Set the color via the text box on the right of the slider below
   4. Enter the hexadecimal color code in the text box at the top right

+  > The color selected by the color picker is automatically synced to the right side
+  >
+  > The first two digits of the 8-bit color value above the color picker indicate transparency, and if you don't need transparency when copying, you can copy the color value in the right area

 * Random color

   Click the three buttons on the right of the text box to generate random colors, support